 You May Also Like: How to Create a Starry Night Effect in Your Pool

-Mix any clear craft resin or epoxy with the recommended amount of catalyst – A fast-drying resin is recommended if you’re going to need to walk on the floor within a few hours.
-Keep in mind that “fast-drying” is likely going to stink up your house.
+Mix any clear craft resin or epoxy with the recommended amount of catalyst – A fast-drying resin is recommended if you need to walk on the floor within a few hours.
+Keep in mind that “fast-drying” will likely stink up your house.
 Make sure you have fans to help keep the fumes out of your living area.
 If you can stay off the floor for at least 24 hours, you can use an odorless, slow-drying resin or epoxy.

-Pour your mix over cracks – Keep in mind that, if you’re using a fast-drying resin, the catalyst you added to the resin or epoxy starts the curing process.
-Pour diligently so you don’t waste material.
-Also, we recommend applying several pours for various segments of your cracks rather than pouring a huge cup or bucket of resin.
+Pour your mix over cracks – Keep in mind that if you’re using a fast-drying resin, the catalyst you added to the resin or epoxy starts the curing process.
+Pour slowly, so you don’t waste material.
+Also, we recommend applying several pours for various segments of your cracks rather than pouring a giant cup or bucket of resin.
 If you’re applying a fast-drying resin, you won’t have time to pour a large mix before it starts hardening on you.

-Clean up any excess overflowing resin – Use shop towels (cotton) to clean up any over poured areas.
-When you wipe, be sure to wipe from the outside into the crack and use a different part of the towel for every wipe.
+Clean up any excess overflowing resin – Use shop towels (cotton) to clean up any overpoured areas.
+When you wipe, wipe from the outside into the crack and use a different part of the towel for every wipe.
 Using this technique will ensure that particles of glow crystals don’t get dragged to the last surfaces outside of the cracks.
-Keep in mind that glow particles are going to glow no matter how small they are.
-Even the smallest specs will be visible outside of the cracks when the lights are off.
+Keep in mind that glow particles will glow no matter how small they are.
+Even the tiniest specs will be visible outside the cracks when the lights are off.
 Take extra care to keep all particles inside the cracks for a much cleaner result.
-If you would like to remove excess particles that stray, simply use rubbing alcohol on a towel to remove.
+If you want to remove excess particles that stray, use rubbing alcohol on a towel to remove them.

 Let the cracks dry.